Lorenzo Bracciale

 Galápagos, field deployment

 Does the system survive where there is nothing to lean on?
-With biologists I put delay-tolerant sensor networks and satellite links on the critically endangered Galápagos pink land iguana; the telemetry revealed large elevational shifts in its habitat and led to the first known nests of the species.
+With biologists I put delay-tolerant sensor networks, satellite links, and now LoRa-based multisensor devices on wildlife-monitoring problems; the Galápagos telemetry revealed large elevational shifts in the pink iguana habitat and led to the first known nests of the species.

 Everything, in full, is on Google Scholar.